Gikkman/silverspin-java-worksample/README.md

 # Work sample instructions

 We would like to get an insight into how you solve problems, and how you chose to structure your solutions.
-To get started, download the SilverServlet.java file, and place it in a webproject, under the *com.silver* package.
+To get started, clone this repository (or download the SilverServlet.java file) into a webproject, under the *com.silver* package.
 From there, extend the servlet (and create additional code files if needed).
+You may modify the original code as well, as long as the functionality  is preserved.
 The solution should be exported as an archive (right click the project -> Export -> General -> Archive), and as a .war file (right click the project -> Export -> Web -> War-file), and be sent to us via email.

 ## Task: